 - 13.1.
-Prior to competing at the National Show, all nominated horses in height classes must be identified against their current (last 12 months) Life Measurement Certificate.
+At the National Show, all nominated horses in height classes may be identified against their current (last 12 months) Life Measurement Certificate.
 Certificates from reputable organisations such as Equestrian Australia & Show Horse Council are acceptable.
 Certificates must reference the correct ASH registration.
-If no such document can be produced, the horse must report to an ASHS Official Measurer where this requirement can be completed. - 13.2.
+In the event of a protest or concern by the committee, a horse may be asked to report to an ASHS Official Measurer where this requirement can be completed. - 13.2.
 Horses will be measured in both centimetres and "hands" (4 inch).
 Heights shall be recorded in both scales. - 13.3.
 Swabbing may occur under the Society's Drugs Policy.